Most Popular Interview Questions on Azure Test Plan:

 - There are other options as well such as Blocked, Not Applicable, Set as Active, Resume (for paused test case)

-Q #17) How can you create a bug in TFS while execution of test cases?
+Q #17) How can you create a bug in TFS during test case execution?
 Does it automatically get linked with the test case?

 Answer: Creating a bug in TFS while test execution:

-On the Test Runner window, click on Create bug in order to create a new bug (See Image below)
+On the Test Runner window, click on Create bug option in order to create a new bug (See the below image)

 A window opens up as shown below in which you fill in the bug details and thereby clicking on Save auto-generates a bug id.